miletovaa/r1parking/README.md

 🚗 R1 Parking located in *Warsaw, Poland*, not far from Warsaw Chopin Airport.
 It provides *service of long-term parking* for the duration of your trip or for your other purposes.
+The owner of the parking also has another parking.
+There is it's own page for this parking, as well.

 🚗 *The main aims of the project are:*
 1) making the parking more convenient with **the functionality of booking parking places by clients online**,